litestar-org/litestar/docs/migration/flask.rst

                 return Response("not found", status_code=404)

-            app = Starlite([static_status, dynamic_status])
+            app = Litestar([static_status, dynamic_status])

 Serialization
 ~~~~~~~~~~~~~

 Flask uses a mix of explicit conversion (such as ``jsonify``) and inference (i.e. the type
 of the returned data) to determine how data should be serialized.
-Starlite instead assumes
+Litestar instead assumes
 the data returned is intended to be serialized into JSON and will do so unless told otherwise.

 .. tab-set::